joxa/joxa/doc/standard-library.rst

                         "Robert"
                         1024
                         :male
-                        "Somewhere in Ireland"),
+                        "Somewhere in Ireland"
+                        :undefined),

-The make function is fairly strait forward, simple pass values for the record in the order in which those fields where defined in the `defrecord` definition.
+The make function is fairly straightforward: simply pass values for the record in the order in which those fields where defined in the `defrecord` definition.
 In this case you must pass a value for every field in the record.